govau/content-guide/_punctuation-grammar/eg-ie-etc-nb.md

 [Don't use italics for Latin]({{ site.baseurl }}/formatting/#italics).

+### eg

-Use 'for example' instead of &#8217;eg&#8217;.
+Use ‘for example’ instead of ‘eg’.

-If space is limited, for example in a table, you can use &#8217;eg&#8217;.

-Only do this if your users can understand it (sometimes screen readers won't read it correctly).
+If space is limited you can use &#8217;eg&#8217; (for example, in a table).
+Only do this if your users can understand it.
+Sometimes screen readers won’t read 'eg' correctly.

+### ie

-Avoid using 'that is' or 'meaning' as an alternative to &#8217;ie&#8217;.
+Avoid using ‘that is’ or ‘meaning’ as an alternative to ‘ie’.
 Rewrite and restructure your content instead.

+### etc

+Try to rewrite the sentence so the user does not need to guess what the 'etc' refers to.

+{% include guide_example.liquid
+  title = "using et cetera"
+  content= "
+Like this:

+> We help people to improve their writing skills: grammar, spelling and research.

+Not this:

+> We help people improve their writing and editing etc.
+"
+%}

+### nb

+Do not use 'nb' (nota bene or ‘note well’).